Kids & Families

 For kids ages 4-11 to explore the galleries and engage in hands-on learning and artmaking.
-Check out this list of camps and classes (PDF) or visit the Kids Camps and Kids Classes pages on the ticketing website or on the Calendar page to find class and camp information.
-Members can register beginning February 10 and nonmembers can register beginning February 17.
+Check out this list of camps and classes (PDF) for 2015.
+Members can register beginning February 9 and nonmembers can register beginning February 16.

 Visit the FAQ page to learn answers to common questions that families have about how to make the most fun out of a visit.
 Call 720-913-0130 with questions.